jshi31/awesome-rochester/README.md

 # Awesome Rochester
-This repository shares the experience about eating, playing and living in rochester.
+This repository shares the experience about dining, entertaining, and other activities in Rochester, NY.

 ## Summary